West Lake Tahoe Regional Water Treatment Plant

 - July 2021: Begin Construction

-This multi-year construction project is expected to begin in mid-July 2021will continue through 2024.
+This multi-year construction project is expected to begin in mid-July 2021 and will continue through 2024.
 Construction efforts in 2021 will primarily affect the water treatment plant property at 275 Lodge Drive and the public right-of-way(s) of Lodge Drive and Flicker Ave, between Chamberland Drive and Lodge Drive).
 Lodge Drive will be intermittently closed to thru traffic and heavily impacted by construction-related traffic throughout the summer.
 There will also be construction impacts in Chambers Landing in the vicinity of the District’s Lake Intake Pump Station.